Chanty

 Staying Away from “Should”

-When you use “should” too often at work, it creates an environment that demands people act from a sense of duty rather than desire.
-It leads to miscommunication and hurt feelings.
-It limits creativity.
-By eliminating “should” from your vocabulary, you will open the door to honest and clear communication, creative proposals, and space for your team’s individuality and passion.
+When you use “should” too often at work, you create an environment that demands people act from a sense of duty rather than desire.
+This leads to miscommunication, hurt feelings, and limited creativity.
+Eliminating “should” from your vocabulary will open the door to honest and clear communication, creative proposals, and space for your team’s individuality and passion.

 Add comment